Adastra user documentation

 and compilersPrgEnv

-subtleties- Mixing environments
+mixing and subtleties- Mixing

-- Targeting an architecture
+and toolchain - Targeting an architecture

 - The SLURM batch scheduler and job launcher